Congorilla: Fictional character biography

 William "Congo Bill" Glenmorgan was born in 1898, the son of a Scottish gamekeeper.
 At one point he was a member of the IRA, and during World War I he served as soldier in the Battle of the Somme in France 1916 and also Battle of Flanders Field in Passendale, Belgium.
-He worked his way up a spy in Austria.
+He worked his way up as a spy in Austria.
 He later became a globe-trotting adventurer, and for a time worked for the Worldwide Insurance Company, protecting policies they had written and saving the company from fraudulent payouts.

 Bill grew content to live in his adopted African home, swearing to protect it from harm.
-There he befriended a witch-doctor known as Chief Kawolo.
-When Kawolo was mortally injured in a fall, he summoned Bill to his bedside, and offered him a magic ring.
-Kawolo told the skeptical Congo Bill that, by rubbing the ring, he could transfer his consciousness into the body of the legendary Golden Gorilla.
+There he befriended a witch doctor known as Chief Kawolo.
+When Kawolo was mortally injured in a fall, he summoned Bill to his bedside and offered him a magic ring.
+Kawolo told the skeptical Congo Bill that, by rubbing the ring, he could transfer his consciousness into the body of the legendary golden gorilla.
 He accepted the ring to humor his friend's dying wish.
 Several weeks later, an earthquake trapped Bill in a deep cave.
 With no possible escape, Congo Bill hopelessly rubbed the magic ring.
 Instantly, his mind was transported into the body of the Golden Gorilla.
 Racing to the cave-in, he used his massive strength to clear the blocked entrance and wondering what had become of his body without him being "home".
-He realized that when his consciousness entered the body of the Golden Gorilla, the creature's consciousness entered his own body.
+He realized that when his consciousness entered the body of the golden gorilla, the creature's consciousness entered his own body.
 Bill decides to use his new powers to fight crime in the jungle.
 He is later assisted by Janu, a young boy raised in the jungle.